Claude AI Automation: Complete Workflow Setup Guide for 10x Productivity in 2026

 Critical Configuration:

-- Process sources in batches of 5-10 to stay within optimal context window
+- Process sources in batches of 5-10 to stay within the optimal context window

 - Use explicit citation format: [Source Title, Date] after each claim